Nebula-Software-Systems/wontbreak/docs/strategies/circuit-breaker/circuit-breaker.md

 If no retry mechanism is wanted, just place _maxNumberOfRetriesBeforeCircuitIsOpen_ as 1 and ignore all the remaining fields.

 A note about the _maxNumberOfRetriesBeforeCircuitIsOpen_ property.
 As the name suggests, after the amount of retries specified here, the circuit will be open and the circuit-breaker state machine will start.
+If no value is specified here, the default value of 3 will be assumed.

 ### circuitOpenDurationInMilli
 Whenever the maximum amount of retries is reached, the circuit is going from the state _CLOSED_ to the state _OPENED_, and will remaing in such state for the amount of milliseconds specified here.